 Having private information about your small business clients is invaluable to your business; however, ensuring that their data remains secure is vital.
-Unfortunately, small companies can appear to be more attractive targets to hackers than larger companies as many don’t invest as many resources for cyber security.
+Unfortunately, small companies can appear to be more attractive targets to hackers than larger companies, as many don’t invest as many resources in cybersecurity.

 Here are some suggestions for securing your data and keeping the information of customers and clients private: